 Banning Aarakshan merely illustrates the fact that India is a democracy in name only and freedom of expression is a myth

-It is uncharitable for certain prominent, not to mention loudmouthed and incoherent television commentators to suggest that the brouhaha surrounding Prakash Jha’s Aarakshan was merely a publicity stunt.
-You can watch the movie on YouTube Boxoffice and decide if it was really that controversial.
+It is uncharitable for certain prominent, not to mention loudmouthed and incoherent television commentators to suggest that the brouhaha surrounding Prakash Jha’s Aarakshan is merely a publicity stunt.
 Granted that in today’s over-saturated media scenario every filmmaker will go all out to promote his or her film, but surely Jha doesn’t have the governments of three states in his pocket?
 Persuading Uttar Pradesh, Punjab and Andhra Pradesh to ban the film and getting Maharashtra to seek cuts just for the sake of publicity is too daft and far-fetched an idea, even for the imbeciles who populate television today.

 No, banning Aarakshan merely illustrates the fact that India is a democracy in name only and freedom of expression is a myth.
 Aarakshan may be a good film or a bad film and may be pro-reservation or anti-reservation, but Jha’s right to express his opinion has been taken away from him.
 In UP, Punjab and AP, the film was banned without the politicos even watching it, on the grounds that it might be too incendiary for audiences.
-In UP, the film was banned for two months.
-Has the film stopped being controversial after two months?
-Have the images printed on celluloid miraculously changed during that time frame?
+In UP, the film has been banned for two months.
+Will the film stop being controversial after two months?
+Will the images printed on celluloid miraculously change during that time frame?
 Well, no one has ever accused our politicians of intelligence.